-Research by Pay Governance indicates that executive compensation tied to performance measures makes up approximately 55% to 65% of the total executive compensation package within the peer group.
-The Company has historically had 33% or less of executive compensation tied to performance measures.
-Both management and the

-Compensation Committee sought to increase the percentage of overall compensation tied to performance to better align compensation with the interests of stockholders.
-Accordingly, the Compensation Committee targeted that between 50% to 67% of each of the Company's named executive officer's total compensation should be tied to performance measures.
-Following the changes made by the Compensation Committee for fiscal 2011, 50% of the total compensation package for Messrs.
-Bartel, Lloyd and Mauler, 57% of Mr. Raines' total compensation package and 59% of Mr. DeMatteo's total compensation package are tied to performance measures.
+Research by Pay Governance indicated that executive compensation tied to performance measures made up approximately 55% to 65% of the total executive compensation package within the peer group.
+Prior to fiscal 2010, the Company historically had 33% or less of executive compensation tied to performance measures.
+For fiscal 2011, both management and the Compensation Committee sought to increase the percentage of overall compensation tied to performance to better align compensation with the interests of stockholders.
+Accordingly, the Compensation Committee targeted between 50% to 67% of each of the Company's Named Executive Officer's total compensation to be tied to performance measures.
+Following the changes made by the Compensation Committee for fiscal 2012, excluding the special retention grant, 50% of the total compensation package for Messrs.
+Bartel and Lloyd, 57% of Mr. Raines' total compensation package and 59% of Mr. DeMatteo's total compensation package for Messrs.
+Bartel and Lloyd, 70% of Mr. Raines' and Mr. Mauler's total compensation package and 59% of Mr. DeMatteo's total compensation package were tied to performance measures.